-• JCache implementation.
+- JCache implementation.
 Java garbage-collection pauses can add significant time delays in situations where hundreds of gigabytes of data are stored across clusters containing tens of nodes.
 Data grids that implement the JCache standard, JSR 107, can avoid the garbage-collection process by storing and managing data outside of Java in off-heap memory.
-For better performance, choose a data grid that implements the JCache JSR 107 standard, such as the data grid component of the in-memory computing platform Apache Ignite / GridGain, Oracle Coherence, and the enterprise version of Hazelcast.
+For better performance, choose a data grid that implements the JCache JSR 107 standard, such as the data grid component of the in-memory computing platforms Apache Ignite and GridGain, Oracle Coherence, or the enterprise version of Hazelcast. - Transactional consistency.

-• Transactional consistency.
 Managing transactions across a distributed grid is more challenging than managing them in a non-distributed architecture.
 In choosing a data grid, consider what level of control it offers over transactional consistency.
 This is particularly important for financial applications.
 Eventual consistency is not as strong a guarantee as fully ACID-compliant transactions.
-Look for a data grid with strong transactional semantics, such as the data grid component of the in-memory computing platform Apache Ignite / GridGain.

-• Full SQL support with in-memory indexing.
-Some data grids offer much more substantial query support than just providing key-value access to the data.
-Some products provide limited SQL or custom APIs for querying data, and one - the data grid component of the in-memory computing platform

-Apache Ignite / GridGain - supports full ANSI SQL-99, including DDL and DML.
-This support lets companies leverage their existing SQL code through JDBC and ODBC APIs.
-Also, Ignite / GridGain stores indexes in-memory, which is important because indexes substantially improve performance of queries and joins.
+Look for a data grid with strong transactional semantics, such as the data grid component of the in-memory computing platforms Apache Ignite and GridGain. - Full SQL support with in-memory indexing.
+Some data grids offer much more robust query support than just key-value access to the data.
+Some products provide limited SQL or custom APIs for querying data.
+However, the in-memory data grid of Apache Ignite and GridGain supports full ANSI SQL-99, including DDL and DML.
+This support lets users leverage their existing SQL code through JDBC and ODBC APIs.
+Also, Ignite and GridGain stores indexes in-memory, which is important because indexes substantially improve the performance of queries and joins.

-Another important point to remember in choosing a data grid is that some data-grid products include other important in-memory components in addition to the data grid, placing them in the more encompassing category of in-memory computing platforms.
+Another important point to remember in choosing a data grid is that some products include other important in-memory components in addition to the data grid, placing them in the more encompassing category of in-memory computing platforms.

 In-memory computing platforms.
-Anyone seriously evaluating in-memory computing should focus their attention on the ultimate form of this technology: in-memory computing platforms.
+Anyone seriously evaluating in-memory computing solutions should focus their attention on in-memory computing platforms.
 With in-memory technology in particular, the platform approach holds greater value than the point solution approach.
-Major data centers don't want to install and manage myriad point solutions.
-They want a single platform that supports all use cases.
-They want a strategic approach to in-memory computing, and that solution is an in-memory computing platform.
+Companies don't want to install and manage myriad IMC point solutions.
+They want a single platform that supports a wide variety of in-memory computing use cases.
+They want a strategic approach to IMC and that solution is an in-memory computing platform.

-The category of in-memory computing platform includes data-grid products such as Apache Ignite, GridGain (the enterprise version of Apache Ignite), and Terracotta[®].
-While data grids are essentially distributed caches with some basic transactional and compute capabilities, featuring key-value data access, in-memory computing platforms are more comprehensive products with much more extensive capabilities.
+The in-memory computing platform category includes products such as Apache Ignite, GridGain (the enterprise version of Apache Ignite), and Terracotta[®].
+While data grids are essentially distributed caches with some basic transactional and compute capabilities, featuring key-value data access, in-memory computing platforms are more comprehensive products with more extensive capabilities.

-In the case of Apache Ignite and GridGain, the extra features putting these products in the category of in-memory computing platform include the following:
+In the case of Apache Ignite and GridGain, the extra features which put these products in the category of an in-memory computing platform include: